baudoliver7/jdbc-toolset/README.md

     }
 }
 ```
-## A connection which can never be closed : ClosedShieldConnection
+## LockedConnection: A connection which can never be closed

 Sometimes, we don't want some pieces of code to close your connection after use.
 So, to prevent
 them to close your connection, you can decorate it with `LockedConnection` before give them
 like this: